Can you feel it when you walk outside?

-And for spring and summer, you’d obviously be going the opposite route, with lighter colors, pastels, bright and vibrant hues.
+And for spring and summer, go the opposite route – lighter colors, pastels, bright and vibrant hues.

 The Best Fabrics for Fall and Winter Clothes

-In general, your fabrics will be heavier weight and thicker, plus warmer and more insular.
-This is, of course, to keep the body heat in as you’re braving the colder temperatures.
+For men’s winter fashion, your fabrics will be heavier and thicker, warmer and more insular.
+This keeps the body heat in as you’re braving the colder temperatures.

-For suits and sport coats, we’re talking about winter-weight wools, flannels, and tweeds.
-And if you’re sporting an all-season wool suit, you’ll have to compensate for lack of warmth by layering up either with long johns and thermals, or adding midlayers such as a sweater or thin quilted vest underneath your suit jacket.
+For suits and sport coats, we’re talking winter-weight wools, flannels, and tweeds.
+Sporting an all-season wool suit?
+You’ll have to compensate for lack of warmth by layering up with long johns and thermals.
+Or by adding mid-layers such as a sweater or thin quilted vest underneath your suit jacket.

 Fall, or as I like to call it, “Light Jacket Season” is my favorite time of year.
 You’re still dressing in a way that’s about style, not necessarily utility.
 You want to actually look good, not just feel warm.
 I like to play a game where I see how long I can wear my summer clothes, just by layering in cooler weather pieces.
 If the temperatures stay as warm as they’ve been, this year I’m shooting for November.